tosmi/kafka-ha-openshift/README.md

 # Getting started

-For installating the strimzi operator follow the [quick-start installation](https://strimzi.io/docs/operators/master/quickstart.html#proc-install-product-str) documention.
+For installing the strimzi operator follow the [quick-start installation](https://strimzi.io/docs/operators/master/quickstart.html#proc-install-product-str) documentation.
 We used the strimzi operator bundled with
 Red Hat's AMQ streams.
 But the examples below should also work with the upstream operator.
 AMQ Streams 1.5 comes with Kafka 2.5 and Strimzi 0.18.0.